santiagoGuastavino/movies-mvc/README.md

 - MySQL
 - [Sequelize ORM](https://sequelize.org/)

-This web app was developed following steps provided by the [Coding Academy](https://www.digitalhouse.com/) I was tutored by, and deployed to [Heroku](https://devcenter.heroku.com/start).
-It has a [ClearDB addon](https://elements.heroku.com/addons/cleardb) instance that hosts a remote MySQL Database.
+This web app was deployed to [Heroku](https://devcenter.heroku.com/start).
+It has a [ClearDB addon](https://elements.heroku.com/addons/cleardb) instance, that hosts a remote MySQL Database.